reuben21/Bank-Aplication-Project-in-Java-Using-Java-Swings/README.md

 <h1>Bank Aplication Project in Java</h1>
 <h2>
-Credits Also to : <a href="https://github.com/Rheaserarodrigues">Rhea Sera Rodrigues</a>and Mukunda Gujjar A GUI Bank Application in Java(JavaSwings) with database MySQL
+Credits Also to : <a href="https://github.com/Rheaserarodrigues" style="text-decoration:none;">Rhea Sera Rodrigues</a> and Mukunda Gujjar
+A GUI Bank Application in Java(JavaSwings) with database MySQL
 </h2>